 Amory Building, University of Exeter, Rennes Drive, Exeter, EX4 4RJ , UK

 Ian is a cultural geographer of trade.
 He's interested in ways that academics, filmmakers, artists, activists, musicians and journalists try to make tangible the lives of those who make and grow everyday commodities.
 He runs the spoof shopping website followthethings.com which curates, and researches the making, discussion and impacts of over 80 examples of this work.
 Once the 100th has been researched and added to the site, he's planning to write a handbook of 'follow the things' activism to inform and hopefully inspire new work in the genre.
 For those who cannot wait, live reporting on the 'follow the things' project takes place on its blog, and on twitter, facebook and flickr.

-Within Geography at Exeter, Ian is currently Deputy Head of Department, Senior Lead (mentoring & promotion) and UCU union rep. He recently finished working with Prof Jo Little as the Department's Equality, Diversity & Inclusion co-lead and has for a number of years coordinated the Cultural and Historical Geographies research group, a hive of fun-based productivity involving artists, academics, postdocs, postgrads, masters students, alumni and guests approaching geographical research, teaching and public engagement through collaborative, creative practice.
+Within Geography at Exeter, Ian is Senior Lead (mentoring & promotion), UCU union rep and coordinator of the Cultural and Historical Geographies research group, a hive of fun-based productivity involving artists, academics, postdocs, postgrads, masters students, alumni and guests approaching geographical research, teaching and public engagement through collaborative, creative practice.

 1986: BSc Human Sciences, University College London, UK

 1992: MA Human Geography, University of Kentucky, USA

 1997: PhD Human Geography, University of Bristol, UK

 Ian worked in the Department of Geography at the University of Wales, Lampeter from 1993 to 1999 and in the School of Geography at the University of Birmingham from 2000 to 2007, before moving to Exeter where he is working right now.